-Many people who want to jump into the healthcare profession are not particularly interested in the field of nursing, where the work can be backbreaking, very dramatic or very dull.
+Many people who want to jump into the healthcare profession are not particularly interested in nursing, where the work can be backbreaking, very dramatic or very dull.
 It can also involve internal medicine, which may not be your cup of tea.

 So, what do you do?
 If you’re looking for rewarding work, but don’t really care for the sight of blood or have worries about the heavy lifting involved in nursing, try these technical job ideas out for size.
-After all, income levels for peripheral healthcare technicians, such as radiation therapist or sonogram technician are holding up well, because of the training involved and the high demand.
+After all, income levels for peripheral healthcare technicians, such as radiation therapist or sonogram technician, are holding up well, because of the high demand training.

 Here are some job ideas for smart folks who don’t necessarily care for a traditional job as a nurse or a doctor:

-Hospitals and clinics still require office managers, who make vital decisions on how to allocate funds or whom to hire.
+Hospitals and clinics still require office managers, who make vital decisions on allocating funds or whom to hire.
 Often these jobs involve community-wide budgeting decisions, simply because it is unwise for a hospital to invest a million dollars into the same piece of equipment a rival hospital down the block is also thinking of buying.
-Salaries for hospital administrators run from $50,000 to $150,000, depending on the size of the hospital.
+Salaries for hospital administrators run from $50,000 to $150,000, depending on the hospital’s size.
 Small clinics also require administrators, generally called office managers.

 Biomedical engineers can earn up to $90,000 or more.
 The work involves a wide range of activities normally assumed to be project development, but the product may be diagnostic equipment or an improved prosthesis.

 It is hard to overestimate the growth rate of engineers in the medical equipment.
-Many medical advancements take place in chemistry laboratories, but an increasing amount of support from engineers, who create a vast assortment of surgical equipment used by doctors, nurses and technicians.
+Many medical advancements occur in chemistry laboratories, but an increasing amount of support from engineers, who create a vast assortment of surgical equipment used by doctors, nurses and technicians.

 But this is more than just taking pictures.
 Sonographers must know what to look for and how to measure movement — breathing or heartbeats, for example.
 Earnings for sonographers can be around $65,000 or higher.

-Behind the scenes in the healthcare landscape are cytotechnologists, a field that is expected to have high demand in the coming years.
+Behind the scenes in healthcare, the landscape is cytotechnologists, a field expected to have high demand in the coming years.
 A cytotechnologist, essentially, studies cells and plays a vital role in early diagnosis of different illnesses.
-Especially with the growing concern over cancer in the past five decades, the importance of early detection of illnesses has become a focus within the medical community, making a cytotechnologist in indispensable member of the healthcare system.
+Especially with the growing concern over cancer in the past five decades, the importance of early detection of illnesses has become a focus within the medical community, making a cytotechnologist an indispensable member of the healthcare system.

 The role of social workers in medicine has grown in recent years.
 The job entails a wide range of interventions that involve patients in hospitals who may require ongoing support when they are discharged for issues related to addiction, diet, age, the home environment and various psychiatric conditions.